Tag: teaching shakespeare

 Get Students Interested in Shakespeare

 If you’re a high school English teacher, you’re probably teaching Shakespeare.
 You also know that it can be difficult to get kids interested in reading him before they even start.
-This happens for a couple of reasons: The word on the street is that Shakespeare is difficult.
-It will probably
+This happens for a couple of reasons: Of course we know all the tricks: pull the plastic swords out of

 Read More »